-There was plenty of cause for celebration at P.C.
-Richard & Son on Oct.
-11.
+New York — There was plenty of cause for celebration at P.C.
+Richard & Son yesterday.

-The day marked the 98th anniversary of the independently owned white- and brown-goods chain — the nation's largest — as well as the official opening of its 50th superstore.
+That's because Oct.
+11 marked the 98th anniversary of the independently-owned white- and brown-goods chain — the nation’s largest — as well as the official opening of its 50th superstore.

-The company commemorated the occasion with a gala ribbon-cutting event, followed that evening by a 98th birthday bash for employees and vendors at the Marriott Marquis in Times Square, where TWICE editor in chief Steve Smith presented principals Gary and Gregg Richard with a 2007 Excellence In Retailing Award.
+The company commemorated the occasion with a gala ribbon-cutting event, followed yesterday evening by a 98th birthday bash for employees and vendors at the Marriott Marquis in Times Square, where TWICE editor

-The new location, which had a soft opening six months ago, represents the retailer's first foray into 34 Island, extending its New York City presence to all five boroughs.
-Located along the heavily trafficked Richmond Avenue retail corridor, the 30,000-square-foot store features such P.C.
-Richard mainstays as a premium built-in appliance section and a 100-foot-long flat-panel TV wall.
+The new location, which had a soft opening six months ago, represents the retailer’s first foray into Staten Island, extending its New York City presence to all five boroughs.
+Located along the heavily trafficked Richmond Ave. retail corridor, the 30,000-square-foot store features such P.C.
+Richard mainstays as a premium built-in appliance section and a 100-foot-long flat panel TV wall.

 Like all its locations, the company acquired the real estate, which is in short supply in over-stored Staten Island.
 That, quipped CEO Gary Richard, is what accounted for the 98-year delay.

 The grand opening was the second in two weeks for the chain, following the debut of a new 50,000-square-foot store in Riverhead, Long Island.